Arne-Berner/RoboMausV2/README.md

 - Signals that could go in both ways are bidirectional
 - Signals that go only in one way are input or output (which you won't find often and could make your life harder)
 - a lot of warnings can be mitigated by using "passive" for pins, unless you know they are generating/receiving signals
+- most symbols are saved by their "package", so do not look for the specific ic in kicad, but for the packaging

 ### Footprints
 - Footprints are the actual parts you would probably find.
 This abstraction between symbols and footprints confused me at first